bendalab/thunderfish/doc/thunderfish.md

 2. Frequency of the harmonics in Hertz.
 3. Amplitude of each harmonics obtained by fitting a Fourier series to the data in the unit of the input data.
 4. Amplitude of each harmonics relative to the amplitude of the fundamental in percent.
-5. Phase of each harmonics obtained by fitting a Fourier series to the data in radians ranging from 0 to 2 pi.
+5. Power of each harmonics relative to fundamental in decibel.
-6. Power spectral density of the harmonics from the original power spectrum of the data.
+6. Phase of each harmonics obtained by fitting a Fourier series to the data in radians ranging from 0 to 2 pi.
-7. Power spectral density of the harmonics relative to the power of the fundamental in percent.
+7. Power spectral density of the harmonics from the original power spectrum of the data.

 ### RECORDING-pulsefish.EXT